mozilla/pkipolicy/rootstore/policy.md

 We will determine which CA certificates are included in Mozilla's root store based on the [risks of such inclusion to typical users of our products](https://wiki.mozilla.org/CA/Root_Inclusion_Considerations).
-We will consider adding additional CA certificates to the default certificate set upon r quest only by an authorized representative of the subject CA. We will make such decisions through a [public process](https://wiki.mozilla.org/CA/Application_Process).
+We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA. We will make such decisions through a [public process](https://wiki.mozilla.org/CA/Application_Process).